Barangay Ginebra San Miguel: 1999: Renaming as the Barangay Ginebra Kings

+2000–2012: "The Fast and the Furious" era

 In the 2000 off-season, Aquino was traded to Sta.
 Lucia Realty in exchange for Jun Limpot.
 The trade was considered as one of the biggest transactions done in the PBA.
 Another standout, Locsin, was later traded to Pop Cola during the Commissioner's Cup for Vergel Meneses, but it still didn't help the Kings throughout the season.
 Caidic replaced Salazar as head coach.

 The Kings were eliminated early in the quarterfinals by Tanduay in the 2000 All-Filipino Cup, as well as the Commissioner's Cup.
 With Brian Green as import for the Governors' Cup, the Kings tried to repeat the same result of the 1999 All-Filipino against Mobiline.
 But this time though, the Phone Pals were able to beat Ginebra in the elimination game.

 In 2001, the Kings drafted Mark Caguioa, a virtual unknown in the Philippines basketball scene.
 Despite that, Caguioa showed brilliance during the All-Filipino, earning his current nickname The Spark.
 The Kings finished fifth in the eliminations and faced Purefoods, who had a twice-to-beat advantage, in the quarterfinals.
 In a repeat of events the past two years, the Kings were able to defeat the TJ Hotdogs twice, after an off-balanced game-winner by Ronald Magtulis, to enter the semifinals.
 The Kings faced Shell in the semifinals, and Ginebra upset the top-seeded Turbo Chargers in five games to meet sister team San Miguel in the finals.
 The Kings trailed 0–2 but won the next two games to tie the series at 2–2.
 In the end though, the Beermen won the series in six games.
 The Kings' success in the All-Filipino were not duplicated in the Commissioner's and Governors' Cup, as they were eliminated in the quarterfinals.

 After the season, the Kings acquired Eric Menk from Tanduay to solidify their frontline for the 2002 season.
 Unfortunately, Menk was loaned to the Philippine team and the Kings struggled throughout the Governors' and Commissioner's Cups, again failing to enter the semis.
 In the All-Filipino, Menk made his Barangay Ginebra debut but the team did not enter the quarterfinals.

 Rommel Adducul finally made his PBA debut after his years with the Metropolitan Basketball Association.
 The Kings selected the former San Sebastian College - Recoletos Stag as the No. 2 pick in the 2003 draft.
 His addition though did not help Ginebra's fortune to change in the 29th season.
 In the All-Filipino Cup, they were eliminated by eventual champion Talk 'N Text in the quarterfinals.
 They also failed to qualify for the Invitational tournament, after being eliminated by eventual champion Alaska in the qualifying rounds.
 In the season ending Reinforced Conference, they were knocked out by then-sister team and eventual champion Coca-Cola in the quarterfinals.